cncf/tag-security/governance/roles.md

 ## Role of STAG representatives

 STAG representatives are leadership executive sponsors of a project.
-The STAG representative acts as a point of liason with the STAG leadership team and takes on a role of mentorship for the project lead(s).
+The STAG representative acts as a point of liaison with the STAG leadership team and takes on a role of mentorship for the project lead(s).

 STAG representatives are required to be part of the STAG leadership team.
-This includes co-chairs, technical leads and co-chair emiritus roles.
+This includes co-chairs, technical leads and co-chair emeritus roles.
 A STAG representative may be of capacity of an individual contributor but cannot be the project lead of the same project they are representing.